-Two-yearly Pap smears are being replaced with a five- yearly HPV test.
+Two-yearly Pap smears have been replaced with a five- yearly Cervical Screening Test.
 We answer women’s important questions on the changes.
-By Kirsten Braun.

-From 1 December 2017, important changes will be made to the National Cervical Screening Program, the program that aims to prevent cervical cancer by detecting early changes in the cervix.
+From 1 December 2017, important changes were made to the National Cervical Screening Program, the program that aims to prevent cervical cancer by detecting early changes in the cervix.

 The key changes to the program are:

-The Pap smear test will be replaced with a human papillomavirus (HPV) test
+The Pap smear test will be replaced with a Cervical Screening Test (CST)

 Screening will start at age 25 (up from current age of 18)